 Leonard M. Lodish became a director in 1992.
-He is the Samuel R. Harrell Professor in the Marketing Department and Vice Dean, The Social Impact Program of The Wharton School at the University of Pennsylvania where he has been a professor since 1968.
+He is the Samuel R. Harrell Professor in the Marketing Department and Leader of the Global Consulting Practicum at The Wharton School at the University of Pennsylvania where he has been a professor since 1968.
 Dr. Lodish's primary research and consulting areas are in entrepreneurial marketing, strategic and tactical marketing resource planning, marketing decision support systems, and application in marketing strategy, sales force, advertising, and promotion planning.